PauseAI/pauseai-website/src/posts/brussels-microsoft-protest.md

 ## What do we want?

 We want our governments (and the EU, specifically) to organize a [summit](/summit) about the [risks](/risks) of AI.
-We want them to [pause AI development](/proposal) until we are sufficiently prepared for the risks.
+We want them to [pause AI development](/proposal) until we are sufficiently prepared.

 ## Why at Microsoft?

 Microsoft invested $13 billion in OpenAI, which is currently building the most powerful AI models.